tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Jun 15 2007

-Francis Dickinson (a 56-year-old White college dropout) entered a church, ready to deliver a speech to religious people.
+Francis Dickinson (a 56-year-old white college dropout) entered a church, ready to deliver a speech to religious people.
 She believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Francis Dickinson slowly breathed in and out to calm her nerves.
 As Francis Dickinson entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Francis Dickinson used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.